 Our computer systems and networks are vulnerable to damage or interruption from earthquakes, fires, power loss, telecommunications failures, cyber-attacks, computer viruses or other attempts to harm our computer system and networks.
 The reliability and security of our information technology infrastructure and software, and our ability to expand and continually update technologies in response to our changing needs and cybersecurity threats, is critical to our business.
 In recent years, there are increasing and evolving risks to cybersecurity and privacy, including criminal hackers, state-sponsored intrusions, industrial espionage, employee malfeasance and human or technological error.
-Cyber attacks could result in a loss of our intellectual property, the release of commercially sensitive information, the misappropriation of confidential information of our employees, customers or suppliers and the interruption of our business.
-Failures to protect the privacy of employees, customers or suppliers confidential data against breaches of network security could result in the loss of existing or potential customers, other financial loss, and damage to our reputation.
+Cyber attacks could result in a loss of our intellectual property, the release of commercially sensitive information, the misappropriation of confidential information of our employees, customers or suppliers confidential data against breaches of network security could result in the loss of existing or potential customers, other financial loss, and damage to our reputation.
 In addition, the cost and operational consequences of responding to breaches and implementing remediation measures could be significant.